vishal-kt/Android-Interview-Question/README.md

 **res/layout folder**
 The layout folder contains all XML layout files which we used to define the user interface of our application.
 It contains the activity_main.xml file.

+**res/mipmap folder**
+This folder contains launcher.xml files to define icons that are used to show on the home screen.
+It contains different density types of icons depending upon the size of the device such as hdpi, mdpi, xhdpi.

+**res/values folder**
+Values folder contains a number of XML files like strings, dimensions, colors, and style definitions.
+One of the most important files is the strings.xml file which contains the resources.

+**Gradle Scripts folder**
+Gradle means automated build system and it contains a number of files that are used to define a build configuration that can be applied to all modules in our application.
+In build.gradle (Project) there are buildscripts and in build.gradle (Module) plugins and implementations are used to build configurations that can be applied to all our application modules